Drawbots

 Motor is not moving

-Check wire connections—each metal end must touch an opposite end of the battery.
+Check wire connections — each metal end must touch an opposite end of the battery.
+Make sure the wires are carefully slid under the rubber band on each end.

 Motor moves, but bot doesn’t move

 Adjust foam weights, reposition the motor, or change marker angles.
-Most importantly - is anything keeping the imbalanced weight on the motor from spinning?
-Is it stuck on something?
+Most importantly — is anything keeping the unbalanced weight on the motor from spinning?
+Is it stuck on something like a marker?

 Bot falls over

 Adjust leg positioning, length, and angle or shift components for balance.
-Your motor and battery are heavy....where can they be moved?
+The motor and battery are heavy — where can they be moved to keep things stable?

 Weight isn’t spinning, or Drawbot isn’t moving much